Marokarr/ipn/README.md

 row_color = "white"
 ```

-You can modify the configuration file to change the theme.
+Feel free to modify the configuration file to customize the theme according to your preferences.

 ## Usage